OceanDynamicsUConn/GroupManual/physical_and_mental_health.md

 2. **Be careful with social media**:
 Many scientists and students are now actively engaged in social media for many different reasons.
-Social media has benefits, such as allowing you to stay in touch with friends and family, network with people with shared interestes and goals, feel part of a community, and promote causes that you care about (digital activism).
+Social media has benefits, such as allowing you to stay in touch with friends and family, network with people with shared interests and goals, feel part of a community, and promote causes that you care about (digital activism).
 But there are many negative aspects that can cause you harm, such as exposure to cyberbullying, elevation of self-aborption, anxiety